 If you believe the problem is covered by the warranties but the builder is going to charge for the repairs, you will need to consider legal action.

 In some situations, you may be able to claim the cost of repairs on the builder’s domestic building insurance.
-This insurance covers work worth more than $16,000 for six years and six months if the builder has died, disappeared or become bankrupt.
+This insurance covers work worth more than $16,000 for six years if the builder has died, disappeared or become bankrupt.

 For more information, view our Building defects, delays and insolvency section.